TheRootDirectory025/blogclub/README.md

 # Blog Club - Arak University Edition 🎓

 A specialized version of the Blog Club application, developed by **Mohsen Bagheri**, a Computer Engineering student at **Arak University**.
-This project was created under the supervision of **Professor Mohsen Rahmani**.
+This project was created under the supervision of **Professor Mohsen Rahmani** to demonstrate the power of cross-platform development using a single codebase.

 ## 🏫 Academic Context
 - **Institution:** Arak University (دانشگاه اراک)